PulsarNeutronStar/DnD_Stuff/ShadowRunner/QuickNotes.md

 distracting background noise.
 This system gives a
 +1 dice pool bonus to all aural Perception tests.

-## Glasses
-### Smartlink
-This is the vision accessory side of the smartgun system (p.
-260).
-The smartlink receives the range to various targets, ammunition level (and type), and offers a targeting dot wherever the gun is pointed if within the visual field of the user.

-### Vision Enhancement
-This zoom function digitally magnifies vision by up to fifty times, allowing distant targets to be seen clearly.
-Attack Ratings for Medium, Far, and Extreme ranges are increased by 2, assuming the attack being used has a non-zero Attack Rating in those categories.

 ## Laser Microphone
 This sensor bounces a laser against a thin, solid